ElisaSalviato/SAMMY-method_4f/README.md

 5. the name of the file where the log of Trimmomatic are to be saved
 6. the name of the file where the statistics of Trimmomatic are to be saved
 7. extra commands used by Trimmomatic (e.g. `'ILLUMINACLIP:TruSeq3-SE:2:30:10 MINLEN:35 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15'`)
-8. the input file you want trim
+8. the path to the input file that should be trimmed
 9. the name of the output trimmed file

-You can run the script with a command as follow:
+You can run the script with a command as follows:
 ```
 sh 01-trimmer.sh single-end SE 1 phred33 log_test stat_test 'ILLUMINACLIP:TruSeq3-SE:2:30:10 MINLEN:35 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15' input.fq.gz output.fq.gz
 ```